Need help with electric bills in Texas? DoNotPay can assist you

 If you manage to follow through at least one of these options, we guarantee that you will be able to see a significant price drop in your bills.

 How else can DoNotPay help me?

 DoNotPay has many different features that enable us to help you in various ways.
 It’s constantly evolving and bringing new features to the table.
-To stay up-to-date with DoNotPay’s features, access our app either through your web browser or iOS device.
+To stay up-to-date with DoNotPay’s features, access our app through your web browser.